← Back to home

 Journey map and research flow for checkout redesign

-The redesigned checkout increased conversion by 4% relative for key flows and improved customer satisfaction to 80% positive sentiment.
-Customers described the experience as "simpler" and "more trustworthy."
+The redesigned checkout increased conversion for key flows and improved customer satisfaction.
+Customers described the experience as simpler and more trustworthy.